Editorial Style Guide

 P

 Photo credits: In NewsCenter, the format is (Photo: Scott Hargrove) in parentheses as part of the caption.
-The magazine will have a different format.
+The magazine has a different format.

 Q